ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow/trees-that-grow-guidance.md

 expPass (XExp _) = error "Unexpected XExp"   -- This line is tiresome; and indeed we can omit it
 ```

-Having to write a case for `XExp` each time is tedious, morally we know this case is unreachable: you should not be able to construct a value of `NoExtCon`.
-You might object "but what about `⊥ :: NoExtCon`?
+Having to write a case for `XExp` each time is tedious, morally we know this case is unreachable: you should not be able to construct a value of `DataConCantHappen`.
+You might object "but what about `⊥ :: DataConCantHappen`?
 This is where making the field strict comes into play.
 If the field is strict, then passing `XExp ⊥` to `expPass` will diverge before the right-hand side of the `error` rhs can be reached.
 In other words, making the field strict makes that case truly unreachable.

-In GHC 8.8 and up, the pattern-match coverage checker is actually smart enough to perform this kind of reasoning about strict fields of uninhabited types (such as `NoExtCon`), so if you were to try and write the last case of `expPass`, it would emit a warning.
+In GHC 8.8 and up, the pattern-match coverage checker is actually smart enough to perform this kind of reasoning about strict fields of uninhabited types (such as `DataConCantHappen`), so if you were to try and write the last case of `expPass`, it would emit a warning.
 Instead, you can omit this case, and GHC won't complain about a missing case, because it knows it can't match.
 See #17992.

 Bottom line: make extension constructors have a strict field!